 - election officials wages

-- office accommodation for the returning officer
+- · office accommodation for the returning officer

-- information and technology support
+- · information and technology support

 - polling places

-- number of electors in council area
+- · number of electors in council area

-- newspaper advertising
+- newspaper advertising and elector brochure production and distribution.

 - printing/materials for polling places.

-The final cost of NSW Electoral Commission conducting the election was \$34,244 (GST exclusive).
-This does not include the cost of producing elector brochures for the by-election.
+The final cost of NSW Electoral Commission conducting the election was \$39,244 (GST exclusive).

-This was made up of election staffing \$19,356; venues \$628; logistics \$930; ballot papers and electoral rolls \$501; other miscellaneous items \$10,644 and election management fee \$2,185.
-The cost per elector was \$10.97.
+This was made up of election staffing \$26,152; venues \$310; logistics \$512; ballot papers and electoral rolls \$416; other miscellaneous items \$10,293 and election management fee \$1,561.
+The cost per elector was \$17.73.